MichaelBonart/LearnMHN_TestRepo/developer_guide.md

+# General Rules for Working on the Package

+The package is regularly updated with new features.
+Ideally, the following rules should be applied:

+- **Backwards Compatibility**: Backwards compatibility should always be ensured.
+This means that results generated with older package versions must also be reproducible with the current version.
+Changes to the package should never break older reproduction scripts.
+This implies:
+  - Functions, classes, and constants should not be renamed whenever possible.
+  - Existing methods/classes that are extended with new functionalities must still work with their old invocation parameters and produce the same results.
+New parameters must be added as keyword arguments with default values, and the return value of a method must contain exactly the same objects for old inputs.

+- **Testing**: Whenever possible, each function should have a corresponding test function located in the `test/` folder.
+These tests are especially important to protect against issues caused by future changes to the package.
+For simpler functions, such as plotting functions, it may suffice to execute the function in a test to ensure it runs without errors.

+- **Documentation and Type Hints**: Each function must include:
+  - A docstring with a brief description of the function, all input parameters, and the return value.
+  - Type hints for all input and output parameters.

+- **New Modules**: When creating a new module:
+  - Add a brief docstring at the beginning that explains the module’s contents in broad terms.
+  - Include a comment listing all authors of the module in the format: `#author(s): Max Mustermann`.

+- **Documentation Updates**: Ensure that any new functionality is included in the package documentation.

+- **PEP8 Compliance**: Code should adhere to PEP8 standards.
+The only exception is line length, which may exceed the default limit (up to approximately 160 characters).

+---

 # Versioning

 To publish a new version of the `mhn` package, the version in `setup.py` should always be updated first.
 To do so, simply adjust the `VERSION` variable.